-Workers’ compensation ensures companies provide payments to employees who have a work-related injury or illness preventing them from performing their duties.
+Workers’ compensation ensures agencies provide payments to employees who have a work-related injury or illness preventing them from performing their duties.
 Because workers’ comp is a state-mandated program, the process of what happens after a claim has been filed can vary somewhat, but all states follow a general framework.
 The insurance experts at American Tri-Star San Diego are here to show you some of the major steps in this process.

 A Doctor’s Report Is Filed